0mar/mercurial/README.md

 * Repo owner or admin

-The owner of this repo is 0mar, student at University of Technology Eindhoven, reachable on o.m.richardson@student.tue.nl.
+The owner of this repo is 0mar, PhD-student at Karlstad University Sweden, reachable on omar.richardson@kau.se.